 Due to changes in the BVCP law in 1999, tanks exempted from Missouri Petroleum Storage Tank regulations (e.g., heating oil tanks) and other sources (e.g., pipelines, salvage yards) may be eligible for the program.

 Contamination from regulated petroleum storage tanks must be investigated and remediated with oversight from the department’s Tanks Section and is not eligible for the BVCP.
 Exceptions may be considered on a case-by-case basis for tanks that are not eligible for the petroleum storage tank insurance fund.
 The program coordinates with the Tank Section to accommodate properties with regulated tanks in addition to other contamination.

-Is monitored natural attenuation, or MNA, considered a form of remediation under BVCP?
+Is monitored natural attenuation (MNA) considered a form of remediation under BVCP?

-The BVCP acknowledges that monitored natural attenuation occurs, at least to some extent, at most sites in Missouri.
+The BVCP acknowledges that MNA occurs, at least to some extent, at most sites in Missouri.
 The program does allow the use of natural attenuation in some circumstances and with certain restrictions.
 It is important to note that natural attenuation is not a “do nothing” approach.
 It often involves a high degree of site characterization, long-term monitoring and contingency planning.